withastro/docs/src/pages/en/guides/cms/storyblok.md

 ### Creating content

-To add content, go to the content section by clicking the **Content** tab.
-Using the Blok library that we created in the previous step, create the following stories:
+To add new content, go to the content section by clicking in the **Content** tab.
+Using the Blok library that you created in the previous step, create the following stories:

 1. `home` - A content type story with the `page` Blok.
 Inside the `body` field, add a `blogPostList` Blok.